Ulpiana: History

+Roman province of Dardania, with the administrative territory of the Municipium of Ulpiana shaded in green.

 The city of Ulpiana was established in the 1st century AD, possibly developing from a concentrated Dardanian oppidum.
 Ulpiana was upgraded to the status of a Roman municipium at the beginning of the 2nd century.
 The upgrade to municipium took place during the rule of Trajan, before 117 AD and was named after the emperor.
 Ulpiana was an important city located along Via Lissus-Naissus and was very close to the Dardanian capital Scupi.
 It was also among the largest settlements in the Balkans of the late antiquity.
 It is located close to the gold and silver mines of Janjevo and Shashkoc and archaeological findings suggest that the city was inhabited even before Roman rule.
 The first known mention of Ulpiana in ancient sources was done by Ptolemy and dates back to the second decade of the 2nd century AD.

 A view of the right pipe that brought water to the Baptistry of the Episcopal Basilica.

 Ulpiana reached the peak of its development in the 3rd and 4th centuries AD, at some point becoming the episcopal center of Dardania and hosting the Archbishop of Dardania.
 During this time, Ulpiana was known as Municipum Ulpiana Splendidissima (the Magnificent City of Ulpiana) and served as an important political, cultural, and economic center of the Roman Empire in Dardania.
 It contained a Decumanus Maximus street network, living quarters, utility buildings, as well as an aqueduct, supplying water to each building.
 Its proximity to silver and gold mines made it an important mining and craftsmanship center.